-The Office of Disability Adjudication and Review (ODAR) is the office that handles all of the disability hearings (the second level of appeal) and Appeals Council procedures (the third level of appeal).
-The regional ODAR office that services Virginia is located in Pennsylvania.
-Once you have requested a hearing, direct all of your questions to your local ODAR office.
+The Office of Hearings Operations (OHO) is the office that handles all of the disability hearings (the second level of appeal).
+Once you've requested a hearing, direct all of your questions to your local hearing office.

-In addition to the regional office, there are four ODAR hearing offices in Virginia, as well as one in D.C. and one in Delaware, which service Social Security field offices in Virginia.
+There are four hearing offices in Virginia, as well as one in D.C. and one in Morgantown, West Virginia, that service a few Social Security field offices in Virginia.

 Charlottesville, VA 22911

-Services the following field offices: Charlottesville, Covington, Culpeper, Danville, Farmville, Harrisonburg, Lynchburg, Martinsville, South Boston, and Stauton
+Services the following field offices: Charlottesville, Culpeper, Danville, Harrisonburg, Martinsville, South Boston, and Staunton

 Norfolk, VA 23502

-Services the following field offices: Hampton, Newport News, Norfolk, Portsmouth, Suffolk, and Virginia Beach
+Services the following field offices: Accomac, Hampton, Newport News, Norfolk, Portsmouth, Suffolk, and Virginia Beach

 Richmond, VA 23219

-Services the following field offices: Chesterfield, Fredericksburg, Petersburg, Richmond Downtown, Richmond West, Richmond East, and Winchester
+Services the following field offices: Chesterfield, Farmville, Fredericksburg, Lynchburg, Petersburg, and both Richmond field offices

 Roanoke, VA 24011

-Services the following field offices: Bristol, Roanoke, Wise, and Wytheville
+Services the following field offices: Bristol, Covington, Roanoke, Wise, and Wytheville